Our site uses cookies to give you the best experience. Manage your cookies here or continue shopping if you're happy.

 • 2 tablespoon of cornflour

-Step 1 - Prep your turkey and veg
+Step 1 - prep your turkey and veg

 Remove the turkey from the fridge at least 30 minutes before you want to start cooking (if frozen, make sure it's fully defrosted.
 Meanwhile, peel and chop your potatoes into 5cm cubes and set aside to soak.
 Then, peel and chop your carrots and parsnips into thin baton shapes and place in a bowl along with your sprouts.